prikhi/AcornAccounting/docs/source/specs/design/usecases.rst

 Design>`.

-Occasionally they will change an Account, Entry or Event's details and create new Accounts and Events.
+Occasionally they will change an Account, Entry or Event's details and create new Accounts, Headers and Events.
 This can be as simple as fixing a spelling error or as destructive as deleting an Account.
 Accounts and Events are editable through their respective :ref:`Admin Pages <Admin Pages Design>`.
-Entries are created and edited through their respective :ref:`Add Entry Page <Add Journal Entry Page Design>`.
+Entries are created and edited through their respective :ref:`Add Entry Page
+<Add Journal Entry Page Design>`.

 Once a Year, Accountants will start a new Fiscal Year.
 Fiscal Years allow Accountants to archive a Year's data, removing old entries and resetting